danielabar/ollama_chat/README.md

   * Allow user to customize `temperature` - higher is more creative, lower is more coherent
   * Also note context size can be customized (although maybe depends on limitations of model?) `num_ctx 4096`
   * Another option: `num_thread` - set to num physical cpu cores

-### WIP Auto scroll as conversation exceeds length of viewport
-  * Probably a StimulusJS controller with somewhere this logic: `window.scrollTo(0, document.documentElement.scrollHeight);`

 ### Deal with unescaped html warning from marked/highlight